kineticstoolkit/kineticstoolkit_doc/src/player_interconnections.md

 Interconnection dictionary.
 :::

-For example, to interconnect Derricks' right lower limb, we would do:
+For example, to interconnect Derrick's right lower limb, we would do:

 ```{code-cell} ipython3
 # Name "RLowerLimb" is arbitrary, anything would do.